MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/in-browser-protection.md

 |**Microsoft Edge for Business versions**     |   121 and higher      |
 |**Supported session policies**     | - Block\Monitor of file download (all files\sensitive files) <br>- Block\Monitor file upload <br>- Block\Monitor copy\cut <br>- Block\Monitor print <br><br> Users that are served by multiple policies, including at least one policy that's *not* supported by Microsoft Edge for Business, their sessions are always served by the reverse proxy. <br><br>Policies defined in the Microsoft Entra ID portal are also always served by reverse proxy.   |

-All other scenarios are served automatically with the standard reverse proxy technology including user sessions from browsers that don't support in-browser protection, or for policies not supported by in-browser protection.
+All other scenarios are served automatically with the standard reverse proxy technology, including user sessions from browsers that don't support in-browser protection, or for policies not supported by in-browser protection.

 For example, the following users are all served by the reverse proxy: